tgreener/rpg-character/README.md

 4. The default event, a time step, causes attributes to decay toward the baseline.

 ### Usage
 API design is still in its early stages.
-I will add usage examples and documentation once I feel like it's more secure.
+I will add usage examples and documentation once I feel like it's more stable.